 The introduction of coffee to the Central Valley in the early nineteenth century fueled San José’s prosperity as the city embraced capitalism.
 An urban merchant class rose as the result of coffee trade, who looked to Europe as an architectural muse.

 Because of its relatively late start in terms of development, San José is mostly devoid of antique colonial architecture and the typical stand-out monuments found in other Latin American cities.
 Rarely is a building more than 100 years old.
-Instead plentiful circa World War II era buildings fill the city’s skyline, eliciting a feeling that San José is still in its infancy—a growing municipal center, that largely retains a small town vibe.
+Instead, plentiful World War II-era buildings fill the city’s skyline, eliciting a feeling that San José is still in its infancy — a growing municipal center that largely retains a small town vibe.

 The vast majority of visitors spend no more than a couple days here, before departing for the picturesque beaches and national parks that have defined Costa Rica as a premier tourist destination.
 The city’s central location makes it ideal for traveling to such destinations, as well as its extensive transportation services—buses leave to just about anywhere throughout the day, and Juan Santamaría International Airport offers flights to the rest of the nation’s airstrips.

 Accommodations are extensive as in any big city.
-Hotels can be had according to whatever budget, however, high season—December to May—can present some challenges to visitors without reservations.
-Reservations should be made three months in advance during the last few weeks of December, around Christmas time, as hotels space quickly fills up.
+Reservations should be made three months in advance during the last few weeks of December as hotels space quickly fills up.
 Many of the city’s budget hotels are just west of downtown, near Center Street (Calle Central).
 Home-stays are also an option for those looking to immerse themselves effortlessly into the culture.

 Downtown San Jose